MattBCoding/leinster-trophy/README.md

 * Hidden Pages

-  * Two hidden pages were created to display thank you messages to users that submit one of the forms.
+  * Two pages that do not appear on the navigation bar were created to display thank you messages to users that submit one of the forms.
   * A thank you for subscribing message is displayed to users who subscribe to the newsletter.
 This provides the user with confirmation that they have successfully subscribed, whilst also providing reassurance regarding the frequency of the newsletter emails.
   * A response to the contact form submission is displayed to users who send a message to the organisation through the website.
 This provides the user with confirmation that their message was successfully sent, whilst also providing them with an expectation as to response times.
   * The form submit response message also includes a call to action for the user to consider subscribing to the newsletter or the social media channels, further promoting them for the organisation.
+  * For both pages, due to the small overall length, the bookmark link was not required.
+The hero image was also not used to keep it clear to users that this was not a page with other information on.

 ![Newsletter Subscriber Thank You](https://github.com/MattBCoding/leinster-trophy/blob/master/assets/media/leinster-trophy-newsletter-thankyou.png)